 Audio in the 15 to 25 kilohertz range can be produced and recorded by a laptop computer but is inaudible to most adults; these frequencies are called ultrasonic.
 Ultrasonics have already been used for communication [3] and localization [4], [1].
-In this work, we describe an ultrasonic sonar software system.
+Here, we describe an ultrasonic sonar software system.